It was the year 2000, I was 33 years old, and I seemed to have the perfect life. I had a job, a husband, a home, a little red sports car.

 In theory, I should have been happy.

 Fast forward to March 2006.
-I am 38, divorced, homeless, and alone in a tiny rowing boat in the middle of the Atlantic Ocean.
+I am 38, jobless, homeless, and alone in a tiny rowing boat in the middle of the Atlantic Ocean.
 My last hot meal was two months ago, before my camping stove broke.
 My stereo is bust.
 I’ve had no human contact since my satellite phone stopped working several weeks ago.
 All four of my oars are broken and I’ve had to patch them up with duct tape and makeshift splints.
 I have tendonitis in my shoulders and saltwater sores on my backside.

 I have battled twenty-foot waves, sleep deprivation, self-doubt and depression.
 But I have never been happier.